CTSecUK/DEADFACE_CTF_2021/Write-ups/Reverse Engineering/Cereal Killer (50 Points).md

 [Inferior 1 (process 6160) exited normally]
 ```

-Next we dissamble the main fucntion to tray and understand what's hapenning.
+Next we dissamble the main fucntion to try and understand what's hapenning.

 ```assembly
 pwndbg> disassemble main